 We found 5 family medicine practitioners who accept Medicaid near Hoosick Falls, NY.

-Dr. Sherri Dehaas specializes in family medicine.
-After attending the University of Miami, Miller School of Medicine, Dr. Dehaas completed her residency training at Altoona Regional Health System.
-She accepts Medicaid and Medicare insurance.
-She is conversant in Spanish.
-She is not currently accepting new patients.
+Dr. Sherri Dehaas is a family practice physician.
+In addition to English, Dr. Dehaas speaks Spanish.
+After completing medical school at the University of Miami, Miller School of Medicine, she performed her residency at Altoona Regional Health System.
+She accepts the following insurance: Medicaid and Medicare.
+Unfortunately, Dr. Dehaas is not currently accepting new patients.

-Dr. Michael Romac's specialty is family medicine.
-He has a 4.0 out of 5 star average patient rating.
-He is an in-network provider for Child Health Plus, Medicaid, and Medicare insurance.
-Dr. Romac studied medicine at McGill University Faculty of Medicine.
+Dr. Michael Romac's area of specialization is family medicine.
+His average rating from his patients is 4.0 stars out of 5.
+He takes Child Health Plus, Medicaid, and Medicare insurance.
+Dr. Romac graduated from McGill University Faculty of Medicine.

-Dr. Marcus Martinez's area of specialization is family medicine.
-He attended medical school at Albany Medical College.
-Dr. Martinez accepts Child Health Plus, Family Health Plus, and Medicaid, in addition to other insurance carriers.
+Dr. Marcus Martinez's medical specialty is family medicine.
+He studied medicine at Albany Medical College.
+Child Health Plus, Family Health Plus, and Medicaid are among the insurance carriers that Dr. Martinez honors.

 Conditions / Treatments